Zeeeepa/mcp-server/README.md

 If you ran the [setup wizard](#setup-wizard-recommended), you can usually skip this section.

-If you prefer to configure things by hand (or your tool can’t be auto-configured), add the ContextStream MCP server to your client using one of the examples below.
+If you prefer to configure things by hand (or your tool can't be auto-configured), add the ContextStream MCP server to your client using one of the examples below.

+**Toolset**: By default, the server exposes `core` tools (~17 essential session/context tools).
+To expose all ~86 tools (workspaces, projects, search, memory, graph, AI, integrations), add `"CONTEXTSTREAM_TOOLSET": "full"` to the `env` block.
+See the [full tool catalog](https://contextstream.io/docs/mcp/tools).

 ### Cursor / Windsurf / Claude Desktop (JSON)